French Wine Regions Near Paris (& Best Wine Tours from Paris)

 Champagne Wine Region

-The wine region of Champagne is most famous for its champagne wine.
-Whilst many of us may call sparkling wine ‘champagne,’ the fact is a sparkling wine from this region is the only sparkling wine that can be technically called ‘champagne.’
+The Champagne wine region is most famous for its champagne wine.
+While many of us may call sparkling wine “champagne,” only the sparkling wine from this region can technically be called “champagne.”

-Other than champagne wine, the cooler climate of this French wine region lends itself to be perfect for Pinot Noir and Chardonnay.
-Champagne’s whites tend to be lighter, crisper, and less fruity than other wine areas in France.
+Other than champagne wine, the cooler climate of this wine region near Paris is perfect for Pinot Noir and Chardonnay.
+Champagne’s whites tend to be lighter, crisper, and less fruity than those of other wine regions in France.

 Champagne Wine Tours from Paris